What are your hours?

 Where are you located?

 We are located at 99 Main Street (Rte 125 North) in Haverhill MA, North of downtown and on the block between the Haverhill District Courthouse and City Hall.
 Directions are available.
+There is a free municipal parking lot next to the library that can be accessed from Stage Street.

 How can I contact the library, or a member of the library staff, to ask a question?